-The redevelopment of the PRC is a Council priority, identified in the 10-year Capital Plan, and is recognized as a unique opportunity for delivering a landmark wellness facility that will serve our community for generations.
+The redevelopment Parkinson Recreation Centre has been identified as priority in the 10-year Capital Plan for over a decade and is recognized as a unique opportunity for delivering a landmark wellness facility that will serve our community for generations.

 PRC belongs to everyone and is a place where everyone belongs.
 The facility strives to be completely barrier-free, and offers numerous benefits to users and non-users alike.

 Community recreation centres are vital to a healthy City by enabling and increasing participation in community sport, recreation, physical activity, cultural, social and creative pursuits that enhance individual and community wellbeing.
 By creating a positive atmosphere, these local facilities become essential to personal health and wellness, thereby reducing reliance on healthcare and other costly social services.
 In turn, recreation boosts local economy and can also help contribute to overall economic development.
 Community recreation centres help build strong, safe and inclusive communities; social interaction, volunteerism and civic pride.